etnarojasflores/DataScienceClass/README.md

 # DataScienceClass
 Introduction to Data Science Exercises
-A set of Google Colab Notebboks to work on
+A set of Google Colab Notebooks to work on